Did you know that Düsseldorf is a really fun city in Germany for a short visit? In this article, I’ll share 9 great things to do in Düsseldorf.

 Drink a beer in the longest bar in the world

 The historic city center of Düsseldorf (Aldstadt) is also known as the longest bar in the world.
 In this neighborhood, you’ll find more than 300 bars and nightclubs.
 There’s something for everyone and it’s a perfect place for a night out.
+If you’re into discovering a lot of different German drinks while traveling in Germany, you might want to try the famous Altbier, which originated in this area.

 Where to stay in Düsseldorf?